Return To Handbook IndexRoss Crain's Resume

 2: Kc = (F/A) / (dV/V)

-Where F/A is the force per unit area and dL/L, dV/V, and tanX are the fractional strains of length, volume, and shape, respectively.
+dL/L, dV/V, dX/L = fractional strains of length, volume, and shape, respectively.

-Another important elastic constant, called Poisson's Ratio, is defined as the ratio of strain in a perpendicular direction to the strain in the direction of extensional force,
+Poisson's Ratio PR (also abbreviated v (nu)), is defined as the ratio of strain in a perpendicular direction to the strain in the direction of extensional force,

 4: PR = (dX/X) / (dY/Y)